MorpheusXAUT/vacs/vacs-client/docs/config/stations.md

 ### Tips

--   Create multiple profiles for different workflows (e.g., "default", "CTR", "APP")
+-   Create multiple profiles for different workflows (e.g., "Default", "CTR", "APP")
 -   Use descriptive profile names that indicate their purpose
 -   Start with simple patterns and add complexity as needed
 -   Use `exclude` to refine broad `include` patterns
 -   Put your most important stations at the top of `priority`
 -   Leave `include` empty to see everything (filtered only by `exclude`)
 -   Remember that `exclude` always wins over `include`
+-   Use `aliases` to customize display names, but keep in mind that your patterns must match the **aliased** callsigns
 -   You can switch between profiles in the UI without restarting the application